☁️

 Upload Multiple Files via JSON

-Create a JSON file (e.g., multi-upload.json
+Create a JSON file (e.g., multi-upload.json) with this format:

 Upload with: